 The Daughters Outlive the Sons

 On 6 June 1775 James Watson and his wife Patty Watson executed two deeds to Adam Fleming.
-One deed was for 151 acres in two tracts known as the “Greens” of 61 acres, and “Broadneck” of 90 acres which had been left in William Rookings 1714 will to his daughters Susannah and Mary for their lives, then to go to his sons William and James Rookings. ((Surry County Deed Book 10, page 510-12.))
-The deed states that the daughter Susannah Cheatham was then occupying the Greens and his daughter “now Mary Austin” was occupying Broadneck.
+One deed was for 151 acres in two tracts known as the “Greens” of 61 acres, and “Broadneck” of 90 acres which had been left in William Rookings 1714 will to his daughters Susannah and Mary for their lives, then to go to his sons William and James Rookings.
+18 The deed states that the daughter Susannah Cheatham was then occupying the Greens and his daughter “now Mary Austin” was occupying Broadneck.
 Both sons William and James Rookings were dead, so that possession would accrue to Fleming upon the death of the women.

-The second deed was for 1,023 acres called “Flying Point”, 993 1/2 acres of which had been inherited by James Rookings whose own will devised it, plus another 23 acres later purchased, to his daughters Patty and Mary.18
+The second deed was for 1,023 acres called “Flying Point”, 993 1/2 acres of which had been inherited by James Rookings whose own will devised it, plus another 23 acres later purchased, to his daughters Patty and Mary.
+19 Mary being dead, the entire parcel was inherited by Patty Watson.

 There were two daughters by his first wife, whose name is unknown.